 The trail goes south towards Lofthus, and the highest point is 1100 masl.
 Part of the descent towards Lofthus is on the famous Munketreppene (Monk`s Steps), 616 steps of large stones that was built by British monks in the 13th century.

 The hike ends down by the fjord at Lofthus.
 A great way to end a great hike is a relaxing sauna with panorama views of the Hardangerfjord followed by a refreshing dip in the outdoors pool at Hotel Ullensvang.
+Hotel Ullensvang is a great place to stay if you are exploring the area around Sørfjorden.

 The 38 kilometer long Sørfjorden is one of the many side fjords of the Hardangerfjord.
 Along Sørfjorden are small picturesque villages like pearls on a string, surrounded by fjords, mountains, waterfalls and rivers and not least all the fruit trees that are widely known for their beautiful blossoming in spring.
 Here you can read more about Sørfjorden which has attracted travellers since the dawn of time, ever since English tourists discovered Norway in the mid-19th century.